wwarthen/RomWBW/Source/Doc/UserGuide.md

 Socket 0: 00H 192.168.1.3 31100 0
 ```

+These values can be persisted across power-cycles if your system has
+NVRAM storage.
+To program the values into your NVRAM, you would use
+the same commands as above, but omit the `w` parameter.
+The
+"CPNET-WIZ850io.pdf" document is highly recommended to understand the
+operation of `WIZCFG`.

+If you do not utilize NVRAM to persist your configuration, you will need
-You will need to reapply these commands every time you power cycle
+to reapply these commands every time you power cycle your RomWBW
-your RomWBW computer, so I recommend putting them into a `SUBMIT` file.
+computer, so I recommend putting them into a `SUBMIT` file.

 After applying these commands, you should be able ping the WizNet from
 another computer on the local network.
 If this works, then the